arparaschiv/solar-coronal-inversion/docs/source/inputvars.rst

 .. literalinclude:: ../../constants.py
    :language: PYTHON

 Python class that unpacks physical constants needed during the inversion.
-Parameters are mainly utilized by the ``SPECTRO_PROC`` and ``BLOS_PROC`` modules.
-Ion specific and general atomic and plasma constant parameters are stored herein.
-The class self-initializes for each requested ion providing its *ion specific* parameters in a dynamic fashion.
+The constants are mainly utilized by the ``SPECTRO_PROC`` and ``BLOS_PROC`` modules.
+Ion specific and general atomic and plasma constant parameters are packed herein.
+The class self-initializes for each requested ion providing its **ion specific** parameters in a dynamic fashion.

 Physical Constants
 ^^^^^^^^^^^^^^^^^^